-English editor and writer working in both UK and Berlin.
+Communications manager and writer working in both the UK and Germany.

 Get in touch: [email protected]